SfTI-Robotics/ROS-label-node/README.md

 **After Installation**

-* Copy and paste main.py from this directory into your new Detectron2 directory.
+* Copy and paste ros_colour_node.py, sort.py and ros_numpy from this directory into your new Detectron2 directory.
+* [Create a catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) and move your directory in the source folder
+* Ensure ros_colour_node.py is executable.
+Type `chmod +x ~/catkin_ws/src/ROS-label-node/ros_colour_node.py`
 * To perform instance segmentation straight from a D435 camera attached to a USB port:
-  * Access the Detectron2 directory and type 'python3 main.py'.
-* If using .bag files:
-  * Type 'python3 main.py --file={filename}' where {filename} is the name of the input .bag file.
-To create .bag files, use d435_to_file.py in the tools folder.
+  * Type `roslaunch realsense2_camera rs_d400_and_t265.launch`
+  * In a new terminal window, type `rosrun ROS-label-node ros_colour_node.py`
+  * If there are any complications, make sure the topic this node is subscribed to has the same name.
+Type `rostopic list` to see current topics published
+* If implementing this node with the OctoMap library:
+  * Type `roslaunch octomap_server octomap_mapping.launch` (Please ensure that the file rs_d400_and_t265.launch file is in the launch folder)
+  * In a new terminal window, type `rosrun ROS-label-node ros_colour_node.py`

+* To find the published label mask, in a new terminal type `rostopic echo /label_mask`

 ## Accuracy and Specifications of Model